 Main characters both struggle to protect someone they love.
 The main theme of these shows are about overcoming obstacles and gender norms enforced by society so that the two main female characters can be together in a relationship.

-The shows feature animals as the main character who are capable of transforming into humans under certain conditions, and their actions are monitored by a mysterious entity.
-The seemingly lighthearted stories are chock-full of symbolism, are placed in a unique and mysterious setting, and revolve around fairy tales.
+The shows feature animals as the main character who are capable of transforming into humans under certain conditions,and their actions are monitored by a mysterious entity.
+The seemingly lighthearted stories are chock-full of symbolism and are placed in a unique and mysterious setting which revolves around a fairy tale.

 At first these series seem lighthearted and cute, but reveal themselves to have darker themes.
 Intense love and romance is a central device.
 Both stories are told abstractly and non-traditionally.
 Both are beautiful.